vzujos/Hyprland_Setup/Apps_REAMDE.md

 ## Metadata

 - CoreInfo — Simple media metadata viewer built on mediainfo library.
 Part of C-Suite.
-- DV Analyzer — Technical quality control and reporting tool that examines DV streams in order to report errors.
-- ExifCleaner — Desktop app to clean metadata from images, videos, PDFs, and other files.
 - ExifTool — Command-line application for reading, writing and editing meta information in a wide variety of files.
-- Exiv2 — Command line utility to manage image metadata.
-It provides fast and easy read and write access to the Exif, IPTC and XMP metadata and the ICC Profile embedded within digital images in various formats.
-- ffprobe — Gather information from multimedia streams and print it in human- and machine-readable fashion.
-- jExifToolGUI — Java/Swing graphical frontend for ExifTool, which reads and writes all kind of metadata tags from/to image files.
-- jhead — Exif jpeg header manipulation tool.
 - mat2 — Metadata removal tool, supporting a wide range of commonly used file formats.
-- MediaConch — Implementation checker, policy checker, reporter, and fixer.
 - MediaInfo — Convenient unified display of the most relevant technical and tag data for video and audio files.
-- sndfile-info — Obtaining information about the contents of an audio file.

 # Utilities section
 https://wiki.archlinux.org/title/List_of_applications/Utilities